 NOTE: Students intending to qualify for the K-12 endorsement must take the secondary major and will spend part of the student teaching semester in an elementary setting and part in a secondary setting.
-They must also take French 356 as one of their electives before student teaching.
+They must also take both French 356 and 357 before student teaching.

-FRENCH ELEMENTARY/SECONDARY EDUCATION MINOR: 22-23 SEMESTER HOURS
+FRENCH ELEMENTARY/SECONDARY EDUCATION MINOR: 22-23 semester hours

-French 215

-French 216

-French 217

-One course from French 219, 220, or 221 Three approved electives from courses beyond French 102 or 121
+French 215 French 216 French 217 French 356 (Elementary) French 357 (Secondary) One course from French 219, 220, or 221 Three approved electives from courses beyond French 102 or 121